pi-hole/FTL/README.md

 - `branch` - Don't start `FTL`, show only git branch `FTL` was compiled from
 - `no-daemon` or `-f` - Don't go into background (daemon mode)
 - `help` or `-h` - Don't start `FTL`, show help
+- `dnsmasq-test` - Test resolver config file syntax
+- `--` everything behind `--` will be passed as options to the internal resolver

 Command line arguments can be arbitrarily combined, e.g. `pihole-FTL debug test`